-Passive smoking means breathing other people's second-hand tobacco smoke.
-Passive smoking is damaging because it increases risk of poor health including heart disease and cancer.
-People frequently exposed to second-hand tobacco smoke:
+Passive smoking means breathing in ‘second-hand’ tobacco smoke from others.
+Passive smoking is damaging because it increases the risk of poor health, including heart disease and cancer.
+A person frequently exposed to second-hand tobacco smoke:

-- are at 20-30% higher risk of lung cancer than people who are not exposed
+- is at a 20 to 30% higher risk of lung cancer than a person who is not exposed

-- are exposed to more than 4,000 chemicals in the smoke - 69 are known to cause cancer
+- is exposed to more than 4,000 chemicals in the smoke, 69 of which are known to cause cancer

-- are at high risk of premature death
+- is at higher risk of premature death

-- have a high risk of heart disease.
+- has a higher risk of heart disease

 Follow the links below to find trusted information about the health effects of passive smoking.